Chart Color Schemes

 Bilambil Heights ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bilambil Heights, according to a study, had low cultural diversity with 86.9% of its population being citizens, 83.5% born in Australia, and 95.3% speaking English only at home.
-Christianity was the dominant religion, comprising 48.9% of Bilambil Heights' population.
-Judaism was overrepresented compared to Rest of NSW, with 0.1% in Bilambil Heights versus 0.2%.
+Bilambil Heights, as per the data, showed below-average cultural diversity with 86.9% citizens, 83.5% born in Australia, and 95.3% speaking English only at home.
+Christianity was the predominant religion, comprising 48.9%.
+Judaism, at 0.1%, was overrepresented compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity